mondbr/pofda-mywork/README.md

 The penguins data collected through field observations and scientific studies was downloaded from [Pamler Penguins Dataset Online](https://allisonhorst.github.io/palmerpenguins/) and loaded to the Jupyter Notebook in this repository.

-I was working on this project using Python programming and libraries such as pandas, NumPy, matplotlib, and seaborn for data analysis and visualization.
-I was also reffering to multiple resourses available online.
+I worked on this project using Python programming and libraries such as pandas, NumPy, matplotlib, and seaborn for data analysis and visualization.
+I also reffered to multiple resourses available online.

 ## Results: